 On a related note, one of the central precepts of the Bahá'í Faith is that the diversity of humankind--whether it be diversity of gender, race, age, temperment, or countless other traits--is a source of strength when brought under a unifying influence.
 The findings of the Catalyst study seem to be a step towards the recognition of this principle.
 The following words of 'Abdu'l-Bahá bear eloquent testimony to this beautiful teaching:

-. . . when divers shades of thought, temperament and character, are brought together under the power and influence of one central agency, the beauty and glory of human perfection will be revealed and made manifest.
+Beyond the benefits that acrue to these organizations and particular individuals involved from promoting gender diveristy and greater equality, these advances have profound and far-reaching effects for the larger society, as described by 'Abdu'l-Bahá:. . . when divers shades of thought, temperament and character, are brought together under the power and influence of one central agency, the beauty and glory of human perfection will be revealed and made manifest.

 . . . let it be known once more that until woman and man recognize and realize equality, social and political progress here or anywhere will not be possible.
 For the world of humanity consists of two parts or members: one is woman; the other is man.
 Until these two members are equal in strength, the oneness of humanity cannot be established, and the happiness and felicity of mankind will not be a reality.
 God willing, this is to be so.